SkylerBrivic/FilmProject/README.md

 DeleteProduct.java contains a servlet that deletes a specific product from the database of products.
 This servlet can only be accessed if the user provides the correct password for the website.

-ListProducts.java contains a servlet that returns a list of ProductAggregates representing all of the types of products that match the user's search query.
+ListProducts.java contains a servlet that returns a list of theater equipment representing all of the types of products that match the user's search query.
 This servlet can be accessed by anyone, and does not require a password to use.

 PasswordCheck.java is a servlet that returns 1 if the user entered in the correct password for the site, and 0 otherwise.
-Besides this, the servlet does not do anything.

 UpdateProduct.java is a servlet that updates the product name and manufacturer name of a specific product.
 This servlet can only be accessed if the user provides the correct password for the website.